sharadregoti/tyk-docs/tyk-docs/content/getting-started/key-concepts/servers.md

 ### Create API

-When creating an API, either using the Tyk Gateway or Dashboard API, Tyk analyses the first entry URL value from the Tyk OAS API Definition `servers` configuration:
+When creating an API, either using the Tyk Gateway or Dashboard API, Tyk analyzes the first entry URL value from the Tyk OAS API Definition `servers` configuration:
 - it won't provide any change, if it already matches the API URL, OR
 - it will insert a new first servers object containing the correct API URL value